nbari/zunzuncito/docs/tools/log_json.rst

 :log: a python dictionary
-:indent: return the json structured indent more human readable
+:indent: returns the json structured with indent=4 (more human readable)

 Example